 11. Event or Crash Logging, Monitoring and Analytics

-Dyna trace Crashlytics is a robust for application performance, monitoring crash reporting tool that helps Developers track and analyze crashes in their applications.
-With the integration of Crashlytics into our React Native app, we can gain valuable insights into the stability of the app, identify issues, and improve the overall user experience.
+Dyna trace crash analytics is a robust for application performance, monitoring and crash reporting tool that helps Developers track and analyze crashes in their applications.
+With the integration of Dynatrace into our React Native app, we can gain valuable insights into the stability of the app, identify issues, and improve the overall user experience.

 12. Debugging Tools